Open Source

 Keep in mind that automatic update checking is implemented and can be disabled.

-In the future there might be additional connections to other backend servers for additional functionality like a server browser, or messaging or a friend system.
+In the future there might be additional connections to other backend servers for additional functionality like a server browser.

 Future